-What are some common issues associated with a DPR?
+What are some common issues associated with a REQS?

 Items above a certain dollar amount require a bid before a purchase can be made.
 A buyer in Procurement and Contracting or on-line information in UA Info can provide information on the current minimum amount required for bid.

-There is often confusion about whether a Purchase Order or Check Request is required.
-A DPR is used to make a purchase before the transaction occurs; a Check Request is used to make after the fact.
-If University policies have not been followed in making a purchase and a Check Request is submitted, reimbursement may be delayed by Procurement and Contracting until a satisfactory explanation is received as to why University policies were not followed.
-For expenditures over $100, a DPR is recommended.
+There is often confusion about whether a Purchase Order or Disbursement Voucher (DV) is required.
+A REQS is used to make a purchase before the transaction occurs; a DV is used to make after the fact.
+If University policies have not been followed in making a purchase and a DV is submitted, reimbursement may be delayed by Procurement and Contracting until a satisfactory explanation is received as to why University policies were not followed.
 It is always preferable to expend University funds to purchase goods rather than to expend personal funds and wait for reimbursement.
-Original invoices should be submitted with the Check Request. and copies of the receipts maintained in the department.
+Original invoices should be submitted with the DV and copies of the receipts may be maintained in the department.

-Reimbursement to an individual can be made with a Check Request and appropriate receipts attached.
+Reimbursement to an individual can be made with a DV - Employee Reimbursement and appropriate receipts attached.

 A single item costing more than $5,000 and expected to last more than two years requires a "capital" object code (76..).
 Object code 5770 should be used for "non-capitalized equipment."
 Object code 5720 should be used for computer purchases with a value between $1,000 and $5,000; these items will be tracked by the University Fixed Assets system.

 Expenditures for food are often miscoded.
 Object code 5170 should be used for "business meeting expense" and object 5550 for "business entertainment."
 Definitions in the FRS Manual distinguish between the two.
-Generally a DPR is required for a 5170 activity.
 Both require the business purpose, list of attendees and their relationship to the University; backup information should appear on the documents.
 For catering through the Student Union, the relevant backup information should be retained in departmental files with the SU invoice.

 Consultant expense, 3230, or Lecturers' Fees & Stipends.
 3150, are used to reimburse a "technical expert" or "guest speaker" for expenses incurred with the engagement such as transportation, lodging, etc. The object codes associated with travel, 6000 series, are reserved ONLY for reimbursement to University employees.